 Model layers 1 through 4 represent the alluvial aquifer throughout the majority of the submodel, with the exception of the southern portion of the model where all layers represent the bedrock.
 Model layer 5 represents the bedrock throughout the full model domain.
 The hydraulic conductivity distribution of the upper four layers representing the alluvial aquifer were simulated as highly heterogeneous layers as depicted on Figures 4.5-1 to 4.5-5.
-All hydraulic conductivity values in the submodel were assigned on the basis of the original regional groundwater flow model properties.
+All hydraulic conductivity values in the submodel are consistent with the regional groundwater flow model hydraulic conductivity values.
+The simulated effective horizontal to vertical hydraulic conductivity (Kh/Kv) ratios between the aquifer model layers are presented in Figures 4.5-6 to 4.5-8.
+These values represent the average effective Kh/Kv ratios of the adjacent model half layers, which are in turn utilized to compute the leakance of groundwater between model layers.
+Due to the significantly lower hydraulic conductivity of the thick bedrock simulated by model layer 5, a figure was not produced for the Kh/Kv ratio between model layers 4 and 5 as it would be significantly biased to the bedrock properties.